 ENGIE exchanges with the SBT teams, particularly on certain methodological aspects that still need to be clarified, in particular for the energy sector.

-In 2017, for the second consecutive year, ENGIE joins the "A list" of the British rating agency CDP (former Carbon Disclosure Project) which distinguishes the leading companies for their strategy and their actions in the fight against climate change.
+In 2018, for the third consecutive year, ENGIE joins the "A list" of the British rating agency CDP (former Carbon Disclosure Project) which distinguishes the leading companies for their strategy and their actions in the fight against climate change.
 The inclusion of ENGIE in the "A list" acknowledges the Group's commitments in the fight against climate change.
 The publication of CDP reports on climate change and the list of companies recognized as leaders in their strategy and actions in this area are highly followed indicators by investors and analysts.
 In 15 years, CDP has become the global reference in terms of communication and benchmarking of large companies on their greenhouse gas emissions and their performance in the fight against climate change.

 A source of greenhouse gas emissions is related to the fugitive CH4 direct emissions from natural gas infrastructures that lead to commitments, policies, objectives and action plans from the managers of these gas infrastructures.